 - Set the Maximum Configured Packages parameter (described later in this chapter in the "Cluster Configuration Planning" section) high enough to accommodate the additional packages you plan to add.
-Keep in mind that adding package capacity uses memory resources (80K per package). - Plan SCSI bus cabling to allow the addition of more disk hardware for shared data storage if needed.
+Keep in mind that adding package capacity uses memory resources (100 KB per package). - Plan SCSI bus cabling to allow the addition of more disk hardware for shared data storage if needed.
 You should attach inline SCSI terminator cables to SCSI ports that you intend to use for additional devices.
 This allows you to add them while the bus is still active. - Remember the rules for cluster locks when considering expansion.
-A cluster of two nodes must have a cluster lock, while a cluster of five or more nodes is not allowed to have a cluster lock.
-This means that if you intend to expand to a size greater than four nodes while the cluster is running, you should begin with at least three nodes and not configure a cluster lock. - Networks should be pre-configured into the cluster configuration if they will be needed for packages you will add later while the cluster is running.
+A one-node cluster does not require a cluster lock.
+A two-node cluster must have a cluster lock.
+In clusters larger than 3 nodes, a cluster lock is strongly recommended.
+If you have a cluster with more than 4 nodes, you can use a quorum server but a cluster lock disk is not allowed. - Networks should be pre-configured into the cluster configuration if they will be needed for packages you will add later while the cluster is running. - Resources monitored by EMS should be pre-configured into the cluster configuration if they will be needed for packages you will add later while the cluster is running.
+Once a resource dependency is configured for any package in the cluster, it will always be available for later packages to use.
+However, you cannot add a never-before-configured resource to a package while the package is running.